eurecalulu/eurecalulu/README.md

 - 👋 Hi, I’m @eurecalulu.
 You can call me lulu.
 - 👀 I’m interested in full-stack web development.
-- 🌱 I’m currently learning some excellent courses to improve my professional ability.
+- 🌱 I’m currently learning some excellent courses to improve my professional abilities.
 - 💞️ I’m now a senior student at NJU majoring in Software Engineering.

 <!---